-LGBT partners have unique needs and concerns in addition to the common concerns that all partners experience.
-You may worry about how members of the treatment team respond to LGBT couples.
+LGBTQI partners have unique needs and concerns in addition to the common concerns that all partners experience.
+You may worry about how members of the treatment team respond to LGBTQI couples.
 You may also be concerned about being excluded from important decisions involving your partner or not being recognised as a partner or carer by health professionals.
 It is helpful to seek care from a medical team who is sensitive to your needs, respects your privacy and encourages you to be involved.

 Specific information and support for same-sex couples can be found on our Information for same-sex partners page.

 Support for family members in a carer role